Archive-DSI-321/readme/README.md

 #### Please keep all the private repos private, don't clone coursework/videos to a public repo.
 Thx!

-If you can't see the course-archive repo, you're not a member :(

-If you need to be added as a member, or lose access for some reason, reach out to me:
+If you can't see the course-archive repo, you're not a member.
+If you need to be added, or lose access for some reason, send me your github username:

 * rgscha02@gmail.com <br />
 * www.linkedin.com/in/rowanschaefer <br />